appbaseio/reactive-manual/docs/v1/getting-started/AppbaseMap.md

 - **mapStyle**: is the property which set the default map style.
 Available options for mapStyle is: `"MapBox"`, `"Blue Essence"`, `"Blue Water"`,  `"Flat Map"`,  `"Light Monochrome"`,  `"Midnight Commander"`,  `"Unsaturated Browns"`.
 - **searchAsMoveDefault**: `Boolean`: is the property which set the default value of `searchAsMove` component.
 By default it's value is false.  /
 - **requestSize**: `Number`: is the property which set the size in request.
 By default it's value is 100.
+- **streamActiveTime**: `Number`: is the property which decides the time interval of streaming marker, after that time period marker icon will be converted to normal icon.
 - **depends**: `Object`: It should contain the sensors on which component is dependent. [read more](https://appbaseio.github.io/reactive-maps-docs/v1/getting-started/Dependency.html)